- — Kosher, Non-GMO, Organic, Raw, Vegan

 Use Organic Whole Wheat Flour for Healthy and Easy Baking

-If you don’t have a bread machine, you can still make delicious bread easily by using Organic Whole Wheat Flour.
-Made by grinding 100% Organic Hard Red Spring Wheat, which is rich in fiber, iron, and protein, and retains all the nutrients.
-Stone-ground organic whole wheat bread flour is about equal to all-purpose white flour in calories; however, the nutritional value is higher overall.
-Use it to make not only bread, but also homemade pasta, cookies, muffins, and pancakes.
-Also, mix organic white wheat bread flour with other types of flours to diversify your recipes.
+If you don’t have a bread machine, you can make delicious bread easily using Organic Whole Wheat Flour.
+You were created by grinding 100% Organic Hard Red Spring Wheat, which is rich in fiber, iron, and protein and retains all the nutrients.
+Organic whole wheat bread flour is about equal to all-purpose white flour in calories; however, the nutritional value is higher overall.
+Use it to make bread, homemade pasta, cookies, muffins, and pancakes.
+Also, mix organic white wheat bread flour with other types of flour to diversify your recipes.
 Its flavor is mildly nutty and luxurious compared to bleached flour, which is almost tasteless.
-While high consumption of processed grains is connected to health issues like obesity and inflammation, whole grains are different.
+While high consumption of processed grains is connected to health issues like obesity and inflammation, whole grains differ.

-Still, whole-grain bread and cereals and added bran, has been mainly linked to lessened heart disease risk.
-Goods made from organic whole wheat bread flour is way more fulfilling than processed flour therefore, its great for weight management.
+Still, whole-grain bread, cereals, and added bran have been mainly linked to lessened heart disease risk.
+Goods made from organic whole wheat bread flour are way more fulfilling than processed flour; therefore, it’s excellent for weight management.
 The fiber in whole wheat flour supports healthy digestion in different ways.
 First, fiber aids give bulk to stools and lower your risk of constipation.
 Also, some sorts of fiber in this grain act as prebiotics.
-It means they aid feed your good gut bacteria, which are essential for digestive health.
+It means they help feed your good gut bacteria, which are essential for digestive health.

-While whole grains are healthful for most people, they may not be suitable for all.
-Therefore, Whole Wheat Flour has a type of protein that many people are intolerant to and you need to consult your doctor before using it.
+While whole grains are healthful for most people, they may not be suitable.
+Therefore, Whole Wheat Flour has a type of protein many people are intolerant to, and you need to consult your doctor before using it.

 Simple Bread Recipe with Organic Whole Wheat Flour

-- Stir to combine, let the bowl sit for 30 minutes.
+- Stir to combine, and let the bowl sit for 30 minutes.

 - Add three tablespoons of melted butter and another 1/3 cup of honey into the mix.

-- Add some salt (about a tablespoon) and 2 cups of organic whole wheat bread flour.
-Use more of that flour while kneading your bread until the dough stops sticking to the counter.
+- Add salt (about a tablespoon) and 2 cups of organic whole wheat bread flour.
+Use more flour while kneading your bread until the dough stops sticking to the counter.